Recovering in Cases of Wrongful Death

 When an accident leads to wrongful death of a family member, the total consequences cannot be measured.
 The Lawyers of Brown & Roberto are serious lawyers, who know how to win.
 We work to help you and your family recover from the effects of a fatal accident, and to provide compassionate guidance, personalized service and experienced counsel.

 Contact us today for a free consultation.
 We’ll discuss your case with you, answer any questions that you have, and advise you on your best course of action.
 Our contingency based fee arrangement means that we won’t get paid unless you recover damages.
 Our office is conveniently located in Knoxville, with plenty of free parking.
-Call (865) 691-2777 or use the convenient contact form below.
+Call (865) 691-2777 or use the convenient online form.